Charles Donnelly (poet): Spanish Civil War and Death

 The line would later become famous.
 A few minutes later, as his unit retreated, Donnelly was caught in a burst of gunfire.
 He was struck three times, in the right arm, the right side and the head.
 He collapsed and died instantly.
 His body lay on the battlefield until it was recovered by fellow Irish Brigader Peter O'Connor on 10 March.
 He was buried at Jarama in an unmarked grave with several of his comrades.

 A collection of his work, written by his brother Joseph – Charlie Donnelly The Life and Poems Dedalus Press, was published in 1987.
 On the eve of the 71st anniversary of his death, 26 February 2008, Charles was commemorated with the unveiling of a plaque in his alma mater, UCD, attended by 150 people.
 The commemoration, organised jointly by a group of UCD students and the Donnelly family, was hosted by the School of English and also included a lecture by Gerald Dawe on Charlie's life and poetry.
 In April 2008, the UCD Branch of the Labour Party was renamed the Charlie Donnelly Branch in his honour.

 Donnelly's friend Blanaid Salkeld commemorates him in her poem "Casualties", writing "That Charlie Donnelly small and frail/ And flushed with youth was rendered pale/ But not with fear, in what queer squalor/ Was smashed up his so-ordered valour."
 A 1976 documentary about the Civil War by Cathal O'Shannon is entitled 'Even The Olives are Bleeding'.

 Poetry and Writing

 Donnelly was survived by a brother, Joseph, who managed to get many of his poems published in 1987; only five or six were published in his lifetime.
 Discussing his work, Colm Tóibín said it "mixed an Audenesque exactitude with a youthful romanticism... his poem The Tolerance of Crows belongs in any anthology of modern poetry".
 In 1992 Donnelly had work included in Dedalus Irish Poets: An Anthology from Dedalus Press.

 Legacy

 In 1992 New Island Books published Even The Olives Are Bleeding: The Life and Times of Charles Donnelly by Joseph O'Connor; the book was launched by future Irish President Michael D. Higgins.

 Donnelly was commemorated in the Christy Moore song Viva la Quinta Brigada.

+Donnelly is a character in the 2005 novel The Family on Paradise Pier by Dermot Bolger, several chapters of which deal with the Spanish Civil War.